PuzaTech/Fugue/README.md

 ### Models/Algorithms
 * Latent Dirichlet allocation (LDA) with collapsed Gibbs sampling
+  * Using "Estimate theta" method for computing perplexity in test documents.
+  * Using multiple MCMC chains to average results.
+  * Slice sampling for hyper-parameter sampling
+  * Optimizain methods for hyper-parameter tuning

 ### Roadmap
-We are expecting v1.0 in Mid 2016.
+We are expecting v1.0 in June 2016.
 See [Detailed Plan](https://github.com/PuzaTech/Fugue/wiki/Fugue-1.0-Roadmap).

 ### Prerequisites
 * Gradle